zhaoyuzhi/SVCNet/README.md

 ## 4 Fast inference

+### 4.1 Demo

 We include a legacy video segment along with their corresponding color scribble frames with 4 different styles.
 The input grayscale frames and color scribbles are also included.
 You may find the code related to how to generate these color scribbles in **GCS** sub-folder.
 Users can easily reproduce the following results by running:

 ```bash
 cd SSNet